-Communicating with neighbours and the community in the event of a spill is vital as they have a right to know about any spill that can potentially lead to material harm to their properties or themselves.
+Communicating with neighbours and the community in the event of an environmental incident is vital as they have a right to know about any spill that can potentially lead to material harm to their properties or themselves.
 The communication strategy in the PIRMP provides sites with a method of communicating with key stakeholders.

-Key stakeholders can include neighbouring residential and/or commercial properties, sensitive receivers ie farms, hospitals schools etc. Consideration must be given to sensitive receivers that may be affected if the emission reaches a water body.
+Key stakeholders include neighbouring residential and/or commercial properties, sensitive receivers ie farms, hospitals schools within the area of impact.
+Consideration must be given to sensitive receivers that may be affected if the emission reaches a water body.
 For example a farmer that is cultivating crops down river from your site will need to be informed of a spill to prevent him spraying his crops with polluted irrigation water.